inbelic/LinAlgApps/README.md

 approximate R,G,B matrices.
 In the samples we have a k = 5,10 and 50 approximations for the three images lake.tiff, mandrill.tiff and waterfall.tiff.

-So we see that as k is around 50 our approximations are very accurate.
+So we see that as k is around 50 our approximations are quite accurate.
 So what makes it worthwhile?
 Well in the case of the lake.tiff image it was a 900x997 image so we require a matrix with 879300 elements that has a R,G,B value stored in each to represent this image.
 Yet if we consider the k=50 approximation of the image we only need